 An electrolytic capacitor has one of the highest capacitances when compared to other capacitors.
-The electrolytic capacitor is only one type of capacitor that is currently in use.
+The electrolytic capacitor is the only type of capacitor that is currently in use.
 Check out this article in Linquip on the electrolytic capacitor fundamentals: if you want to see what it is, how it is constructed, how it works, and where it is used, read our new blog post.

-What is electrolytic capacitor?
+What is an electrolytic capacitor?

 An electrolytic capacitor is a type of capacitor that has a higher capacitance than other capacitor types due to the usage of an electrolyte.
 An electrolyte is a liquid or gel with a high ion concentration.
 It can provide the same level of low-frequency electric current capacity if no rechargeable batteries are available.
 Moreover, an electrolytic capacitor is typically employed when a large amount of charge must be stored in a limited amount of space.